Aftercare for a Tooth Extraction

 Immediate Care After the Extraction

-Right after the procedure, your dentist will place gauze over the extraction site to help control bleeding.
-Gently biting down on this gauze encourages a clot to form, which is essential for healing.
+Right after the procedure, your Indianapolis dentist will place gauze over the extraction site to help control bleeding.
+Gently biting down on this gauze encourages clot formation, which is essential for healing.
 Some oozing is normal during the first day, but heavy bleeding is not.
 Keeping your head elevated and resting quietly can help minimize bleeding and swelling.
-Avoid rinsing your mouth aggressively during this early period, as that can disturb the clot.
+Avoid vigorously rinsing your mouth during this early period, as it can disturb the clot.

 Managing Pain and Swelling

 Discomfort and swelling are expected after a tooth extraction, especially during the first couple of days.
-Your dentist may recommend over-the-counter pain relievers or prescribe medication if needed.
+Your Indianapolis dentist may recommend over-the-counter pain relievers or prescribe medication if needed.
 Applying a cold compress to the outside of your cheek can help reduce swelling and soothe soreness.
-Swelling typically peaks within a day or two and then gradually improves.
+Swelling peaks within a day or two, typically, and then gradually improves.
 Staying hydrated and getting enough rest also support your body’s natural healing response.

 Eating and Drinking Comfortably